 UPDATE 1-Deutsche Telekom 5G deals on hold pending Huawei ban decision

-Deutsche Telekom has put a hold on all deals related to 5G networks, it said on Wednesday, as it awaits resolution of Germany's stance on potential security concerns over Chinese supplier Huawei .
+Deutsche Telekom has put a hold on all deals related to 5G networks, it said on Wednesday, as it awaits a resolution of Germany's stance on potential security concerns over Chinese supplier Huawei.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)